DSS Consultation Feedback

 • Disabled people and their families need to be better informed prior to assessments e.g. questions to pre-read and prepare.

-• More space for parents to ask questions.
+• More space for disabled people and parents to ask questions before and during assessments.

 • Capacity for disabled people and their families to change assessors

-• The Enabling Good Lives connector model is a more supportive and affirming methods of assessing and should be implemented across all NASC sites
+• The Enabling Good Lives connector model is a more supportive and affirming method of assessing and should be implemented across all NASC sites.

-• Assessments and assessors need to aspirational.
+• Assessments and assessors need to be aspirational.
 Support disabled people to have the best life possible.

 Q2.
 What information does the assessment tool need to gather about you and your circumstances to ensure it can identify the support you need?